by Lin Yangchen

 Canada Conservation Institute

 The "Large Micron Collider", a state-of-the-art Nikon Ni-E almost 100cm high, bombarding a small sample of fibres with high-energy photons traveling at the speed of light.
-At the top of the superstructure is a full-frame 35 mm-format CMOS detector (Nikon DS-Ri2).
+At the top of the superstructure is the full-frame 35-mm-format camera.
 The brown bottle contains high-viscosity, low-autofluorescence immersion oil of refractive index 1.515 (23° C), specifically formulated for Nikon objectives.
 The conical flask dispenses 100% ethanol for dissolving the oil after use.

 I am grateful to Benedict Sim, Ernest Cheah, Clement Khaw and Goh Wah Ing for discussions and technical assistance, and to the Nikon Imaging Centre